-The fact is, with reduced pipelines you are being given a unique chance to get all those things done that slip behind immediately filling roles, and more importantly, set yourself up to be in an excellent position when the bounce back comes.
+The fact is, when you have a period of a reduced pipeline you are being given a unique chance to get all those things done that slip behind when immediately filling roles, and more importantly, set yourself up to be in an excellent position when the bounce back comes.

 So, think about how your day might need to change from the traditional, sourcing in the morning and BD in the afternoon and start thinking about the strategic long-term value you can be adding to your desk.